WSQS/blog/_code/CppCon/2021/the_foundation_of_cpp_atomics.md

 ## How ROB/SQ within x86 cores influenced the x86 TSO memory model

 SC(Sequential Consistency) is a subset of TSO execution.

+TSO do not support ordering between a store and a subsequent load.